Home > Children’s Health Village

 Perhaps it’s because the ‘Village’ based around our Shoe4Africa Children’s Hospital will care for around 255,500 patients each year in 2026, most of whom come from exceptionally poor and marginalized communities.
 Patients are referred to us from not only Western Kenya but also from neighboring African countries.
 It should be noted that there isn’t a single public children’s hospital in East and Central Africa outside of our facilities.
 We know by creating a village, with as many medical amenities as possible, we can best serve the Kenyan public.

-10. The Shoe4Africa Juli Anne Perry Children’s Cancer Hospital, (planned opening Mar 2026) LINK
+10. The Shoe4Africa Juli Anne Perry Children’s Cancer Hospital (planned opening Summer 2026) – Sub-Saharan Africa’s first children’s cancer hospital, giving children with cancer access to diagnosis, treatment, and hope.
+LINK

 Noted outside the Children’s Village